 How to Survive - and Enjoy - Home Projects with Your Partner

 They say nothing will test a marriage like building (or renovating) a home.
 After all, it combines decision-making, financial stress, opinions/taste, deadlines, and a sense of general uncertainty until the work is complete.
-And yet, Dustin and I absolutely, 100% want to build a house together again someday.
+And yet, Dustin and I have built two houses in our 4 years of marriage, and we love it.
 Certainly it helps that we largely share the same design-taste, but more than that, we were able to work as a team throughout the process.
 I chatted with him about why we worked so well together and here are the recommendations we came up with:

 1. Find out early what is important to your partner.